 The HPDE Ladder

 The student participants are separated according to their experience level into four basic groups: One, Two, Three, and Four.
 There are no speed limits in any of the groups, and the novice drivers are assigned instructors for safety reasons.
 HPDE is a Track Day on steroids.

-Run Group Explanation
+HPDE Group Explanation

 This is where you begin.
 This is one on one guidance from experienced instructors, as you learn to control your car and yourself.
 Your instructor will provide you with guidance as you learn to drive at the limit.
 You will address how to approach a turn, the fast way around it, what gear should you be in, how to brake, and how to exit.
 The session generally includes a lead-follow session.
-Passing is very limited in the Group 1 Sessions.
+Passing is very limited in the HPDE1 Sessions.

 Your instructor has determined you can drive on your own and with less supervision.
 You apply what you learned in the Group 1 sessions to get more practice.
 Group 2 is often mixed with Group 3 so you will come up to speed, and learn awareness of your surroundings quicker than running with only group 2.